 The rule of thumb is to always start trimming from the bottom and move onto the higher layers of hair gradually.

 5. Cut Upward

 Take an under-section of hair in your hand and cut it in the middle – about halfway between your hair-ends and your scalp.
 Do not cut any further.
-Remember to position your scissors toward the ceiling while trimming the hair.

 6. Cut Downward

 At no point should you trim the full section of the hair you are holding.
 Simply keep pulling the scissors away once you have cut upwards.